Chicken on a Chain: Career

 Although Chicken on a Chain was purchased by stock contractor Jeff Robinson in 2006, Blue Collar comedian Larry the Cable Guy and Mike Tedesco also bought an interest in the bull that year.
-Chicken was just one of a few other bulls that Robinson co-owns with celebrities.
+Chicken was just one of a few other bulls that Robinson co-owned with celebrities.
 Robinson stated, "He just called me one day and said he was interested in the bulls and it just went from there."

-Chicken competed in the PBR from 2005 to 2012.
+Chicken competed in the PBR from 2005 through 2012.
 By 2007, he hit his peak buck-off percentage and became the World Champion Bull that year.
 He was also the Co-Bull of the World Finals along with Troubadour.
 That same year, he bucked off a career best of 94.44 percent of the riders.
 He went on 18 outs, 12 of which were on the Built Ford Tough Series (BFTS).
 He bucked off 17 of those 18, with only one rider getting a qualified ride.
 Justin McBride, who would also win a world championship that year, made the whistle on him for 93 points at the BFTS event in Auburn Hills, Michigan.
 His average bull score for the whole year was 46.188.

 Another one of Chicken's famous outings occurred when Renato Nunes rode him in at the BFTS event in St. Louis, Missouri for 95.75 points in 2008.
 This outing brought them the 11th spot on the list of highest scores in PBR history at that time.

 In 2009, Chicken was about a year past recovery from serious complications of kidney stones, and was "moving into a senior year age bracket for bucking bulls".
 But in September 2009, he was getting ready to buck at the BFTS event in Springfield, Missouri.
 He was one of the top ranked bulls scheduled to perform and "he can still move plenty fast enough to buck cowboys" into the dirt or into 90+ rides.
 As Robinson said, "So the moral to my story: Just because someone gets sick doesn't mean that they're done."

 Brett Hoffman, who wrote articles for PBR, said, "One huge factor that impresses me about Chicken on a Chain is he's big and can move.
 I really admire any larger bull who can be compared to an offensive lineman in size and a defensive back in speed.
 That's one reason that I became a huge fan of the late Bodacious in the mid 1990s."

 You just don't see bulls that big that can move like that."
 Robinson said of Chicken on a Chain.
 "The bad thing about this is you just don't come across bulls like that much anymore.
 Cody Lambert says all of the time that Chicken on a Chain is a throwback (to earlier eras of bull riding).
 He's a throwback to the kind of bulls that they used to get on, bulls that were big and stout and mean.